edricgsh/edric-module-4-coaching-week-1/README.md

 ### What is DevOps?

-> DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.
+> DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity.

 <img width="1173" height="731" alt="image" src="https://github.com/user-attachments/assets/ddef6765-62f6-4c33-8ed1-43032a4571e1" />